jpickett76/rails_vite_inertia_svelte/README.md

 })
 ```

 which sets up all of the above (i.e. CSRF tokens, progress bar, vite/svelte configuration).
-Continuing on from Stefan's example, open up vite.config.ts and change it to
+Continuing on from Stefan's example, open up /vite.config.ts and change it to

 ```
 import { defineConfig } from 'vite'